tangentsoft/pidp8i/doc/uwfocal-manual.md

 With the interrupt system enabled, however, it is possible that an 'unknown' device will create a continuous interrupt and thus prevent UWF from running.
-If the `RUN` light goes on but there is no output as soon as you hit the `CONTINUE` switch halt the machine, hit the `RESET` or `CLEAR` switch a few times and then restart at location 100.
-If UWF still appears to be stuck in an endless loop you will probably have to add an appropriate 'clear flag' instruction to the interrupt routine.
+If the `RUN` light goes on but there is no output as soon as you hit the `CONTINUE` switch, halt the machine, hit the `RESET` or `CLEAR` switch a few times, and then restart at location 100.
+If UWF still appears to be stuck in an endless loop, you will probably have to add an appropriate 'clear flag' instruction to the interrupt routine.
 See [the Patches section below](#patches) for the proper location.